 Requests for reclassification for classified personnel, must be requested in an E-805 through E-809 decision units.
 Narratives must indicate which position is being requested for reclassification and the reason the reclassification is needed.
-Refer to Position Reclassifications in Section II - Outline of Workflow for additional information regarding the process of reclassifying classified positions.
+Refer to Position Reclassifications section for additional information regarding the process of reclassifying classified positions.